darlanmendonca/minimalist/CONTRIBUTING.md

 npm test
 ```

-Actually we supports latest versions of Chrome, Firefox, Safari, and Edge.
-We will add more browsers soon.
+Actually we support latest versions of Chrome, Firefox, Safari and Edge.
+We will add more browsers soon as possible.